N0MoreSecr3ts/wraith/docs/development/roadmap.md

 - [X] ~~Status output of a session~~
 - [X] ~~Ability to silence the output~~
 - [X] ~~Max file size to scan~~
+- [ ] Only export the functions and variables necessary

 ### Milestone 2